rbpittman/tensorflow_img/README.md

 sandbox.
 This is useful for testing complicated build addons to Tensorflow when creating an image.

+The tensorflow.def script will likely have errors, and should only be used with caution.

 #1 Build Sandbox space from full tensorflow definition (corrected, of course)
 sudo singularity build --sandbox sandbox_horovod_no_nccl/ tensorflow.def